KM-drago/KM-drago/README.md

 ### Me in a few sentences,

-- Fourth Year Computer Science Undergraduate at the University of Colombo School of Computing.
+- Computer Science graduate at the University of Colombo School of Computing.
 - Machine learning enthusiast.
 - I like gaming and game development.